Pharma

 Before we use the formulae above to calculate the impact of continuous improvement on future P&L performance, consider that any improvements must be applied to the current baseline.
 In other words, we must counteract the current annual decline in R&D productivity before we can start increasing overall R&D productivity in absolute terms.
 On that basis, the expected impact of consistently improving nominal R&D productivity/ROI by 5%, 10%, 15% or 20% each year from 2018 is shown in the following charts:

 What we can see is that improving R&D productivity by 5% or even 10% each year from 2018 would slow, but not reverse the current decline in nominal ROI and IRR.
 Moreover, it would make virtually no difference to the projected terminal decline in P&L performance.
-Even a 15% annual increase in R&D productivity would barely be enough to avoid terminal decline, and the industrys sales and profits would still fall by almost 50%.
+Even a 15% annual increase in R&D productivity would barely be enough to avoid terminal decline, and the industry

 So by when do we need to start making these annual improvements?
 The charts below show the impact of improving nominal R&D productivity/ROI by 20% per year from 2018, 2020, 2022 or 2024: